A wizard in the garden, tea session with AI spirits

 For teams

-The palace scales to organisations.
-The mechanism is the same (rooms, crystals, protocols), extended across multiple human–AI pairs working from shared context.
+The substrate scales to organisations.
+The mechanism is the same plain text (rooms, crystals, protocols), extended across multiple human–AI pairs running from shared firmware.
 Rather than one palace for one pair, a team maintains a shared crystal base: verified product facts, architectural decisions, and team context.
+The shared base is the firmware everyone runs.
 Each pair reads from the same ground truth and contributes back to it.
 Sessions do not start from scratch because the team's accumulated knowledge is already loaded.

-This is the pattern Loci calls the Collective Loci: multiple individual palaces connected by a shared knowledge layer, maintained as a living document rather than a static wiki.
-The shared layer does not replace individual palace rooms; it sits beneath them, providing context that every pair inherits automatically.
+This is the pattern Loci calls the Collective Loci: multiple individual mindspaces running on one shared substrate, maintained as a living document rather than a static wiki.
+The shared layer does not replace individual rooms; it sits beneath them, the common firmware every pair inherits automatically.

 The methodology is open

-The scaffold, the protocols, the room templates, and the CLAUDE.md format are all available at github.com/huximaxi/loci.
+The substrate is plain text, so it is open by construction: the scaffold, the protocols, the room templates, and the CLAUDE.md format are all available at github.com/huximaxi/loci.
 Apache 2.0.
-The methodology does not belong to anyone; it emerged from a collaboration and is shared as such.
+It does not belong to anyone; it emerged from a collaboration and is shared as such.

 The dispatches (the public writing that grew from the garden) are at loci.garden/seed.